 - The building is a bright, airy building with lots of windows and natural light.
 The high ceilings and glass walls on 2 sides with the large rainbow motif in the center wall do a lot to calm the most nervous of children and creates a comfortable setting for them.
 The changing rooms are also colourful .
-There is a sauna in the women’s changing rooms so that the kids can keep warm while they change.
+The Higashimatsuyama Swimming School has a sauna in the women’s changing rooms so that the kids can keep warm while they change.
 There are lockers with keys and open lockers for storing your belongings.
-There is a sauna in the women’s changing room.
-There are ports for a hair dryer, but you need to bring your own.
+You can use a hairdryer as they have ports for them, but you need to bring your own.
 The school buses are also brightly painted with a rainbow on the side.

-- They claim the water is the cleanest in Saitama and it is not disputed.
+- Higashimatsuyama Swimming School Saitama claim the water is the cleanest in Saitama and it is not disputed.
 In our experience it is very clean and the kids never picked up any water related skin conditions.
 The changing rooms, the upstairs viewing area and toilets on both floors are very clean and well maintained.

 - My kids really loved it here, whereas other swimming pools we went to they weren’t keen.
 The front desk staff aren’t overly friendly, but they are courteous and professional.
 Most of the coaches are very nice, helpful and personable.
 None of the front desk staff speak English and everything is conducted in Japanese, but one of the coaches speaks a little English.
 There is a higher number of administration staff here than in other schools we’ve been too.

 Other things that I personally liked about this school is that it is reasonably priced and they often have campaigns for zero yen entry fee (without this campaign it costs a month’s fee to sign up).
+Swimming School Monthly Price for young kids: Approximately 5150 yen per month.
 You can watch your children swimming from the 2nd floor or through the windows from the main car park.
 There are vending machines selling drinks and ice-cream on the 2nd floor in the spacious viewing area.
 They decorate the school for seasonal holidays such as Christmas and Halloween.
 Santa visits for Christmas and gives the kids presents.
 Once a year they take professional photos under water and poolside that you can opt to buy.

 My main complaint about this swimming school, is (that bar the very 1st level) there are 8 kids to 1 teacher in the preschool class, which I think is too much for young beginners.
 For the very first level there is 4 or 5 to a teacher.
 In the elementary school age group there are even more.
 It averages about 12 to one instructor.
 Depending on the instructor sometimes kids spend almost as much time out of water as they do in it.